Boaz Ninsiima

-Boaz Kasirabo Nisiima (born 28 December 1975) is a Ugandan medical laboratory scientist and politician.
-He is the elected Member of Parliament for Kooki County and a representative for NRM, the ruling political party in Uganda.
-He is a member of Uganda Medical Lab Association and the NRM Parliamentary Caucus and serves on the Committee on Physical Infrastructure in the 10th Parliament of Uganda.
+Boaz Kasirabo Ninsiima (born 28 December 1975) is a Ugandan medical laboratory scientist and politician.
+He was the elected Member of Parliament for Kooki County and a representative for NRM, the ruling political party in Uganda in the 10th and 11th parliament.
+He was a member of Uganda Medical Lab Association and the NRM Parliamentary Caucus and serves on the Committee on Physical Infrastructure in the 10th Parliament of Uganda.

 Ninsiima is a former lab technical officer for Infectious Diseases Research Collaboration (IDRC); laboratory focal person for Rakai District; laboratory assistant for Kasaali Health Centre III and a former manager and nursing assistant at Kibaale Community Clinic.

 Early life and education

 Ninsiima was born in Kooki, Rakai District on 28 December 1975 in an Anglican family of the Banyankore.
 He had his primary education in his home district of Rakai at Ahmadiyya Primary School, a government owned primary school in Kalungi, attaining his PLE certification in 1993.

 He then attended Sserinya Secondary School for his O-Level education, attaining a UCE certification in 1997.
 For his higher education, he joined the School of Medical Laboratory Training at Mengo Hospital and attained a medical laboratory technicians certification in 2007.

 Ninsiima further advanced to Makerere University where he attained a Diploma in Medical Laboratory Technology in 2009 and a Bachelor of Medical Laboratory Science (BMLSc) in the year 2013.